MicrotubeTechnologies/HexR-developer-tutorial-XR/README.md

 Here’s a summary of the differences in hand structure:
 - **OpenXR Hand Skeleton**
 - **Meta OVR Hand Skeleton**
-The `PhysicsHandTracking` script mimics the behavior of either the OpenXR or Meta OVR hands, the script is attached to the Left/Right hand physics component under HexR Main.
+The `PhysicsHandTracking` script mimics the position/rotation of either the OpenXR or Meta OVR hands, the script is attached to the Left/Right hand physics component under HexR Main.

 ![Hand Skeleton](https://github.com/user-attachments/assets/2585a044-ae44-4814-88e5-abe61c876f8e)

+If a custom hand structure is used, you will have to recreate the `PhysicsHandTracking` to track each joint.

 </details>